kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 ---
 # Part 9: Querying

 All the information stored in Kosli may be helpful both for operations and development.
-A set of `get`, `ls`, `log` and `inspect` commands allows you to quickly access the information about your environments, artifacts and deployments, without leaving your development environment.
+A set of `get`, `list`, `log` and `assert` commands allows you to quickly access the information about your environments, artifacts and deployments, without leaving your development environment.

 Visit [Reference](/client_reference/) to learn more about how to run each command.